otv1/GoogleTasks-AbstractSpoon-ToDoList/README.md

 This console application are written in Visual Studio 2013 and in C#, for Windows.

 ## Not a developer?
-If you are not a developer and want to use this app, you may compile this with the free version of visual studio for windows.
-Or you can make a request and let me now if you want a new version of this app.
+If you are not a developer and want to use this app, you may want to make a request and let me now if you want a new ready-made version of this app.

 ## License
 This sourcecode is free to fork.
 But please try to contribute to the original application.
 If you want to copy it into an commercial application, it is okay, but let me know in advance.